 Effects of empathic and positive communication in healthcare consultations: a systematic review and meta-analysis by Jeremy Howick, Andrew Moscrop, Alexander Mebius, Thomas R Fanshawe, George Lewith*, Felicity L Bishop, Patriek Mistiaen, Nia W Roberts, Eglė Dieninytė, Xiao-Yang Hu, Paul Aveyard, Igho J Onakpoya

-Effectiveness of an Energy Management Training Course on Employee Well-Being: A Randomized Controlled Trial by Sai Krupa Das, Shawn T. Mason, Taylor A. Vail, Gail V. Rogers, Kara A. Livingston, Jillian G. Whelan, Meghan K. Chin, Caroline M. Blanchard, Jennifer L. Turgiss, and Susan B. Roberts
+Effectiveness of an Energy Management Training Course on Employee Well-Being: A Randomized Controlled Trial by Sai Krupa Das, Shawn T. Mason, Taylor A. Vail, Gail V. Rogers, Kara A. Livingston, Jillian G. Whelan, Meghan K. Chin, Caroline M. Blanchard, Jennifer L. Turgiss, Susan B. Roberts

-Promoting Visible Minority Diversity in Canadian Nursing by Keisha Jefferies, Deborah Tamlyn, Megan Aston, and Gail Tomblin Murphy
+Promoting Visible Minority Diversity in Canadian Nursing by Keisha Jefferies, Deborah Tamlyn, Megan Aston, Gail Tomblin Murphy

-Physician-Assisted Suicide and Euthanasia: Emerging Issues From a Global Perspective by Charles L. Sprung, Margaret A. Somerville, Lukas Radbruch, Nathalie Steiner Collet, Gunnar Duttge, Jefferson P. Piva, Massimo Antonelli, Daniel P. Sulmasy, Willem Lemmens, and E. Wesley Ely
+Physician-Assisted Suicide and Euthanasia: Emerging Issues From a Global Perspective by Charles L. Sprung, Margaret A. Somerville, Lukas Radbruch, Nathalie Steiner Collet, Gunnar Duttge, Jefferson P. Piva, Massimo Antonelli, Daniel P. Sulmasy, Willem Lemmens, E. Wesley Ely

-Adolescent Stress Treatment Study: A Cluster Randomized Trial by Stephanie Lynch, Conni DeBlieck, Linda C. Summers, Anita Reinhardt, and Wanda Borges
+Adolescent Stress Treatment Study: A Cluster Randomized Trial by Stephanie Lynch, Conni DeBlieck, Linda C. Summers, Anita Reinhardt, Wanda Borges

 Barriers to cervical screening and interest in self-sampling among women who actively decline screening by Kirsty F Bennett, Jo Waller, Amanda J Chorley, Rebecca A Ferrer, Jessica B Haddrell, Laura AV Marlow